Farama-Foundation/miniwob-plusplus/README.md

     conda install -c conda-forge selenium
     ```

-- Environment variable:
+- Environment variable (optional):
-  The tests depend on the variable `MINIWOB_BASE_URL` to point to the base URL
+  One can set the shell variable `MINIWOB_BASE_URL` to point to the base URL
   of the benchmark.
-Please see the main README on how to set up the tasks.
+If the variable is not specified, the `file://` URL will be
+  inferred from the module path.
   - For the server setup:
     ```
     export MINIWOB_BASE_URL=http://localhost:8080/